 I'm Siqi Fan (范嗣祺), a researcher at Institute for AI Industry Research, Tsinghua University (AIR, THU).
-Previously, I received my M.S. degree from Institute of Automation, Chinese Academy of Sciences (CASIA) in 2022, and my B.E. degree from Shanghai Jiao Tong University (SJTU) in 2019.
+Previously, I obtained my M.S. degree from the Institute of Automation, Chinese Academy of Sciences (CASIA) in 2022 and my B.E. degree from Shanghai Jiao Tong University (SJTU) in 2019.

 I love music and visual arts.